 Your insurance company will arrange with a specialist recovery company to salvage your boat, if that is included in your insurance.
-If it’s not included, or for any reason (such as renting your boat out without the correct type of licence) you have invalidated your policy, we have two pre-approved contractors who can salvage your craft but you will need to arrange that directly with them and pay for the recovery yourself.
+If it’s not included, or for any reason you have invalidated your policy (such as renting your boat out without the correct type of licence), we have two pre-approved contractors who can salvage your craft, but you will need to arrange that directly with them and pay for the recovery yourself.
 If you’re not going to use one of our pre-approved contractors to salvage your boat, the company undertaking the work will need our authorisation first before starting work to rescue your boat.

-It’s always worth paying for the most comprehensive insurance cover you can afford as salvage costs can be very expensive.
-Always read the small print of your policy carefully, and be aware that if you only Third Party, Fire and Theft, the cover is normally just that and won’t cover salvage if your boat sinks.
+It’s always worth paying for the most comprehensive insurance cover you can afford, as salvage costs can be very expensive.
+Always read the small print of your policy carefully, and be aware that if you choose a 'Third Party, Fire and Theft' policy, it is normally just that and won’t cover salvage if your boat sinks.

 Stay safe, be careful out there and hopefully a sinking will be something that never happens to you.